awesomeahi95/se-challenge-payroll/README.md

 </details>

-<a name="Schema"></a>
+<a name="Models"></a>
-## Schema
+## Models

 <details>
 <summary>Show/Hide</summary>
 <br>

-ReportDocument:
+TimeReportEntry:

 This table is where all the data from the CSV file is stored.
-So all the columns: date, hours_worked, employee_id, and job_type, but also an index and the report id to recall archived data from previous CSV uploads.
+So all the columns: date, hours_worked, employee_id, and job_group, but also an _id and the report_number to recall archived data from previous CSV uploads.

-JobTypes:
+Employee:

+This table is where the employee_id(s) are stored along with the employee's job_group

+Job:

-This table is where the the job group and the wage for each job group is stored.
+This table is where the the job_group and the wage for each job group is stored.
 This is used for calculating the amount paid for employees in the Payroll Report.

-Reports:
+ReportDocument:

-This table is for archiving the CSV report numbers for retrieving later and to check if an entry exist to avoid re-uploading identical data.
+This table is for archiving the CSV report numbers/indexes for retrieving later and to check if an entry exist to avoid re-uploading identical data.

 </details>